 H. Lee Moffitt Cancer Center, Tampa

-The H. Lee Moffitt Cancer Center in Tampa is one of the country’s leading facilities for treating cancer of all types, including mesothelioma.
-Opened in 1986, Moffitt is now designated as a Comprehensive Cancer Center by the National Cancer Institute and is a leader in innovative treatments and cutting edge research.
-The Mesothelioma Research and Treatment Center, established in 2012, and the Thoracic Oncology Department provide patients with multi-disciplinary and multimodal treatment plans, as well as access to clinical trials.
+The H. Lee Moffitt Cancer Center in Tampa is one of the country’s leading cancer treatment facilities.
+The facility opened in 1986 and is well-known as a leader in innovative treatment and cutting-edge research.
+Moffitt is a Comprehensive Cancer Center by the National Cancer Institute.
+The Mesothelioma Research and Treatment Center, established in 2012, and the Thoracic Oncology Department provide patients with multi-disciplinary and multi-modal treatment plans, as well as access to clinical trials.

 The history of the Moffitt Cancer Center dates back to 1978.
-H. Lee Moffitt was a Florida state representative at the time and he was interested in getting a cancer center established in Tampa.
-He had personally survived cancer and also lost friends to cancer and wanted Tampa to become a recognized center for researching and treating cancer.
-He faced a lot of roadblocks but persisted because of his personal experiences but also because cancer rates were high in Florida.
+In 1978, Florida state representative H. Lee Moffitt raised interest in opening a cancer center in Tampa.
+Moffitt had personally survived cancer, though he had lost several friends to the disease.
+He wanted Tampa to become a recognized center for cancer treatment and research.
+Moffitt faced several roadblocks.
+However, he committed to succeed, not only because of his personal experiences with cancer, but also because Florida’s cancer rates were so high.

-Eventually Moffitt was successful and the state Legislature approved $600,000 for the planning of a 240-bed facility in 1981.
-Later that year the Legislature approved a further $3.5 million to put the plans into action.
-A cigarette tax was proposed to help fund the new cancer center, a fitting source of money for the purpose of the new medical facility.
-The cancer center finally opened its doors in 1986.
+Eventually, Moffitt was successful.
+In 1981, the Florida legislature approved $600,000 for the planning of a 240-bed cancer facility.
+Later that same year, the legislature approved an additional $3.5 million for the center’s construction.
+A cigarette tax was proposed to help fund the new cancer center, a fitting source of funds for the new medical facility.
+The cancer center opened its doors in 1986.

 The Mesothelioma Research and Treatment Center

-The Moffitt Cancer Center has several divisions within it, including the Mesothelioma Research and Treatment Center that opened in 2012.
-Knowing that mesothelioma patients get the best care and experience the best outcomes when receiving treatment at a specialist facility, Moffitt added this treatment center to collect experts in the field to provide that specialized care.
-Patients visiting the treatment center do not need a referral and benefit from personalized treatment plans, a collaborative approach to treatment, and access to novel and as-yet unavailable treatments.
+The Moffitt Cancer Center has several divisions within it, including the Mesothelioma Research and Treatment Center.
+Knowing mesothelioma patients experience the best outcomes when receiving treatment at a specialized facility, Moffitt added this treatment center in 2012.
+Patients do not need a referral for treatment at the center, which offers personalized treatment plans, a collaborative approach to treatment, and access to new and as-yet unavailable treatments.

 A Team of Experts

-The Moffitt Cancer Center and Mesothelioma Research and Treatment Center are staffed by a collection of experts in cancer and mesothelioma, all part of the thoracic oncology department and are led by medical oncologist Dr. Scott Antonia, the department chair.
-Dr. Antonia has been at Moffitt since 1994 and trained as a medical oncologist and in immunobiology.
-His research has largely focused on using immunotherapies to treat cancer patients.
+Experts in cancer and mesothelioma staff the Moffitt Cancer Center and Mesothelioma Research and Treatment Center.
+These experts are all part of the thoracic oncology department and are led by medical oncologist Dr. Scott Antonia.
+Dr. Antonia trained in oncology and immunobiology and has been at Moffitt since 1994.
+His research focuses on using immunotherapies to treat cancer patients.
 Also on staff are pathologists, pulmonologists, thoracic surgeons, and radiologists.